Making radio interesting again

 Solution

-I began to explore methods that have been used and came across a method describing how to Convolutional Neural Networks (CNNs) to classify audio signals.
+I began to explore methods that have been used and came across a method describing how to use Convolutional Neural Networks (CNNs) to classify audio signals.
 The method uses the spectrograph of the audio sample as the input image to the network and was applied to recognizing speech.
 For our problem, however, we are not dealing with differentiating between voices.
-The goal is just to differentiate between ads and music.
-Using a set of engineered features with perhaps, a multi-layer perceptron, we should be able to achieve significant performance.
+The goal is just to differentiate between ads and music and CNNs sound overkill for this task.
+How about using a multi-layer perceptron with a set of engineered features?
 Upon further exploration, I found the following audio features that could be useful:

 • Spectral Slope